nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Residential restrictions: Sex offenders are not allowed to live within 1,000 feet of any public or non-public school or child care center

-• Employment and Volunteer restrictions
+• Employment and Volunteer Restrictions

 • Babysitting restrictions